-As stated, this document is used extensively when purchasing a new mobile home.
-It verifies that a mobile home indeed changed hands from a seller (original owner) to a buyer (new owner).
+- Purchasing a New Mobile Home: As stated, this document is extensively used when purchasing a new mobile home.
+It verifies that a mobile home changed hands from a seller (original owner) to a buyer (new owner).
 That is because it contains all the relevant transaction details.

-In the unlikely event that any disputes arising out of the sale of any property, this document may come in to settle it.
-In fact, the document finds extensive use in courtrooms as the jury relies a lot on it to offer clarifications that may be needful.
+- Settling any Disputes: In the unlikely event that any disputes arising out of the sale of any property, this document may come in to settle it.
+The document finds extensive use in courtrooms as the jury relies a lot on it to offer clarifications that may be needful.

-All transactions have to be recorded and kept safely for the sake of facilitating any future references.
+- Record Keeping: All transactions have to be recorded and kept safely for the sake of facilitating any future references.
 Yet again, this document comes in to solve that very issue.
-Given that it contains all the details pertaining to the transactions involved, it is a good one to rely on.
+Given that it contains all the details about the transactions involved, it is a good one to rely on.

 Before purchasing a mobile home, there are certain things you have to take care of.
 Below are some of those factors and things you have to mind about:

 - Building Codes and Standards: From the 1970s, the Federal Government instituted the Housing and Urban Development building standards.
 These override any state or county laws.
 It is hence necessary that the mobile home you are interested in conforms to this standard.
 You do not want to ruffle feathers unnecessarily with the various tiers of government.